-A picture is worth a 1,000 words.
+A picture is worth 1,000 words.
 A photograph can describe and show a concept much faster than a paragraph.
-We humans are wired to be able to instantly take in visual information – it does not need to be translated into another language, anybody can view an image.
+We, humans, are wired to be able to instantly take in visual information – it does not need to be translated into another language, anybody can view an image.

 Take the following product shot:

 The box you get delivered by FedEx is a plain brown box that contains 9 of these centerpieces designed for B2B (hotels, restaurants, …) that want the ease of unpacking the flowers and placing them on a table, without having to build the arrangement from scratch.
 The above shot captures the beauty of the flowers as well as the quantity.

 Even though I don’t have to translate this picture into another language, I do have to translate the story that the client wants to communicate.